okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 For any required custom schema extensions, implement the `/Schemas` endpoint.
 See [Schemas](#schemas) for an implementation example.

-> **Note**: You don't need a `/Schemas` endpoint for apps that don't use custom schema extensions.
+You don't need a `/Schemas` endpoint for apps that don't use custom schema extensions.
 Okta handles the base definitions for the following resources and objects:

 - Entitlements
 - Roles
 - User:Core